-CES 2017: V2X envelopes CES with help from AT&T, Delphi, Savari
+CES 2017: V2X envelops CES with help from AT&T, Delphi, Savari

 Some notable companies were absent from the North Hall of the Las Vegas Convention Center where automotive technology is usually on display at CES, but not because they weren’t at the show.
 At CES 2017, the Gold Lot parking lot was opened up to vehicle-to-everything (V2X) companies for the first time to accommodate demonstrations required blocks rather than booth space.
 There, I met with Franz Tschimben, Business Development Manager at Savari, who drove me through a comprehensive tour of his company’s technology.